geneontology/amigo/provision/PROVISION_README.md

 #### Start Docker Containers using docker-compose:

-Start containers amigo and apache_amigo and access amigo using the browser at http://{{ AMIGO_DYNAMIC }}/amigo
+Start containers amigo and apache_amigo and access amigo using the browser at http://{{ AMIGO_DYNAMIC }}/amigo   (http://amigo.example.com/amigo if using default AMIGO_DYNAMIC)

 Note: apache_amigo is an apache proxy to amigo's services (jetty and solr)

 ```